plunify/InTime/README.md

 # Run InTime in Tcl Mode
 This repository contains scripts used to run InTime in the tcl console or command line.
 Currently the scripts here caters for Vivado both project and non-project mode.
 Non-project mode flow is only supported via a DCP.
+For more information about InTime, please click [here] (https://www.plunify.com/en/intime/)

 ## Requirements
 1. Latest version of InTime installed.